Wavenumber-explicit hp-FEM analysis for Maxwell's equations with impedance boundary conditions: Regularity theory for Maxwell's equations

 \subsection{Analytic regularity theory}

 In this section, we consider the Maxwell problem (\ref{MWEq}), i.e.,

 with \emph{analytic} data $\mathbf{f}$ and $\mathbf{g}_{T}$ and analytic boundary $\Gamma$.
-We show in Theorem~\ref{ThmAnaRegSum} that the solution is analytic, and we make the dependence on $k$ explicit.
-In Appendix~\ref{AppAnalyticity} we generalize the theory in \cite{nicaise-tomezyk19,tomezyk19} to the case of inhomogeneous boundary data.
-The key idea is to reformulate the problem (\ref{eq:problem-analytic-data}) as an elliptic system and then to apply the regularity theory for elliptic systems with analytic data to this problem (see \cite{CoDaNi}).
+We show in Theorem~\ref{ThmAnaRegSum} that the solution is analytic, making the dependence on $k$ explicit. \ifarxiv In Appendix~\ref{AppAnalyticity} we generalize the theory in \cite{nicaise-tomezyk19,tomezyk19} to the case of inhomogeneous boundary data. \else In \cite[Appendix~A]{MelenkSauterMaxwell_II} we generalize the theory in \cite{nicaise-tomezyk19,tomezyk19} to the case of inhomogeneous boundary data. \fi The key idea there is to reformulate the problem (\ref{eq:problem-analytic-data}) as an elliptic system and then to apply the regularity theory for elliptic systems with analytic data to this problem (see \cite{CoDaNi}).
 Here, we summarize the main results.